voondo/deface/README.markdown

     <!-- disabled -->

-#### Naming
+#### Namespacing

 When using the DSL, overrides automatically take their name from the filename of the file in which they are defined (ie `my_override.html.erb.deface` becomes `my_override`) so overrides with the same filename will replace each other, even if they are defined in separate engines.

-If you want to avoid this, you can have Deface automatically namespace individual overrides by using the `namespaced` option:
+If you want to avoid this, you can use the `namespaced` option :

 ```erb
 <!-- insert_bottom 'head' namespaced-->
 ```
-or by activating it globally for all DSL overrides in your app's `application.rb` file:
+or activate it globally for all DSL overrides in your app's `application.rb` file:

 ```ruby
 config.deface.namespaced = true # default is false